SudoCodeLeeWB/318TaskC/README.md

 * This project includes a file for simulation in the Simulation Directory.
 * The Main.py is used to simulate the real world, where the users from all over the world continuously sending requests
-* In this main.py script, it adds a new 19 products to the system, adds new 00 customers , and generated customers send api request asynchronously for every 0.5 seconds.
+* In this main.py script, it adds a new 19 products to the system, adds new 10 customers , and generated customers send api request asynchronously for every 0.5 seconds.
 * After running this script, try Stream processing Related Calls.

 ![RealWorldSimulation](./ReadmeImageFiles/RealWorldSimulation.png)

-TODO : add the delivery class & updating the delivery status for every 1 seconds

 ___